Skip to main content

 los angeles

-Source: datacenterHawk as at October 2023.
+Source: datacenterHawk as of January 2025.

 • Calculated based on the change in commissioned power quarter over quarter.